 Enhanced Autopilot (today) vs. Full Self-Driving (future)

 Tesla has two tiers of autonomous driving – “Enhanced Autopilot” and “Full Self-Driving” (FSD).
-Enhanced Autopilot works today and is essentially an advanced cruise-control plus automatic steering system and lane changing while Full Self-Driving is a future feature that promises to fully drive the vehicle itself.
+Tesla Enhanced Autopilot is available today and is essentially an advanced cruise-control plus automatic steering system and lane changing while Full Self-Driving is a future feature that promises to fully drive the vehicle itself on any road, not just freeways.

 - Enhanced Autopilot – Level 2 autonomy: advanced cruise control and automated steering, available today for $6,000 at time of purchase (or $7,000 afterward)